ELEVATE-Project/data-pipeline/README.md

 </details>

 </br>
-The Reports building block facilitates the creation and engagement with Dashboards.
+The Reports building block facilitates the creation and engagement with dashboards.

 </div>
 </br>